“Alone we are smart. Together, we are brilliant.” -Steven Anderson

 Step 1: Define the Problem

 Define the problem by considering the three elements shared by every problem: the current undesirable situation, the goal or more desirable situation, and obstacles in the way (Adams & Galanes, 2009).
 At this stage, group members share what they know about the current situation, without proposing solutions or evaluating the information.
 Here are some good questions to ask during this stage: What is the current difficulty?
 How did we come to know that the difficulty exists?
 Who/what is involved?
 Why is it meaningful/urgent/important?
 What have the effects been so far?
 What, if any, elements of the difficulty require clarification?
-At the end of this stage, the group should be able to compose a single sentence that summarizes the problem called a .
+At the end of this stage, the group should be able to compose a single sentence that summarizes the problem called a problem statement.
 Avoid wording in the problem statement or question that hints at potential solutions.
 A small group formed to investigate ethical violations of city officials could use the following problem statement: “Our state does not currently have a mechanism for citizens to report suspected ethical violations by city officials.”

 Step 2: Analyze the Problem

 During this step a group should analyze the problem and the group’s relationship to the problem.
 Whereas the first step involved exploring the “what” related to the problem, this step focuses on the “why.”
 At this stage, group members can discuss the potential causes of the difficulty.
 Group members may also want to begin setting out an agenda or timeline for the group’s problem-solving process, looking forward to the other steps.
 To fully analyze the problem, the group can discuss the five common problem variables discussed before.
 Here are two examples of questions that the group formed to address ethics violations might ask: Why doesn’t our city have an ethics reporting mechanism?
 Do cities of similar size have such a mechanism?
-Once the problem has been analyzed, the group can pose a that will guide the group as it generates possible solutions.
+Once the problem has been analyzed, the group can pose a problem question that will guide the group as it generates possible solutions.
 “How can citizens report suspected ethical violations of city officials and how will such reports be processed and addressed?”
 As you can see, the problem question is more complex than the problem statement, since the group has moved on to more in-depth discussion of the problem during step 2.

 Step 3: Generate Possible Solutions